McLean Hospital 115 Mill Street Belmont, MA 02478

 The MCIP is led by co-directors Dost Öngür, MD, PhD—chief of the Psychotic Disorders Division at McLean Hospital—and Xin Yu, MD, PhD—professor of psychiatry at Peking University Institute of Mental Health—alongside administrative director Christopher M. Palmer, MD—director of the Department of Postgraduate and Continuing Education at McLean Hospital.

 The MCIP welcomes McLean-HMS and Chinese psychiatrists and researchers who are interested in collaborative projects focused on bipolar and psychotic disorders or child and adolescent psychiatry.
-If you are interested in joining the initiative, please fill out the applicant form and send to email@example.com.
+If you are interested in joining the initiative, please contact firstname.lastname@example.org.

 The Shervert H. Frazier Research Institute supports the research, academic, and training elements of McLean Hospital’s mission.
 The Frazier Institute was established to honor Dr. Shervert Frazier, the former psychiatrist in chief of McLean Hospital, who also served as director of the National Institute of Mental Health.